What is transportation equity & mobility justice?

 For books, search for full titles or keywords in HOLLIS, Harvard's library catalog.

-When you've found a relevant book, click on the linked subject terms in the book's record or scroll all the way down the page to the "Shelf View" to find related books.
+When you've found a relevant book, click on the linked subject terms in the book's HOLLIS record or scroll to "Shelf View" at the bottom of the record to find related books.

 For help with HOLLIS, see the HOLLIS User Guide.

-Resource Highlight: Reimagining Community Safety: Reducing Racial Disparities by Removing Police from Traffic Enforcement with Sarah Seo (11/17/21)
+Reimagining Community Safety: Reducing Racial Disparities by Removing Police from Traffic Enforcement

 Following the murder of George Floyd by Minneapolis police, the Program in Criminal Justice Policy and Management at HKS's Malcolm Wiener Center for Social Policy organized a speaker series on Reimagining Community Safety to explore the roots of policing and its disproportionate impact on people of color, why reforms have generally failed, what different approaches to community safety could look like, the ongoing efforts around the U.S. to enact those approaches, and how to evaluate the outcome of those efforts.
 The series was led and moderated by Sandra Susan Smith, Daniel & Florence Guggenheim Professor of Criminal Justice and Faculty Director of the Program in Criminal Justice Policy and Management at HKS.